Mohammadjamiu/tahugo/content/electronics/what-is-electricity-and-how-does-it-work.md

 ## Atom - where the journey began

 At the very first stage, every material consists of atoms, and every atom consists of a nucleus and a shell around it.
-This nucleus contains a proton and neutron because they are heavy while electron which is said to be lighter than proton and neutron, revolve around the nucleus while leaning on the shell at (the rate of speed of light).
+This nucleus contains a proton and neutron because they are heavy while electron which is said to be lighter than proton and neutron, revolve around the nucleus (the rate of speed of light) while leaning on the shell.

 The protons are said to be positively charged, while the electrons are said to be negatively charged and lastly the neutrons you guess it, are neutrally charged.